POSOCO/reporting_macros/README.md

 # Todos
 1. Use Exit For to exit for loop after match occurence -- done
-2. Limit iteration to 1000
+2. Limit iteration to 1000 -- done

 ## Reporting facts
 1. We have raw data